sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 **Healing Pool** - Now provides a flat 150 points of healing, regardless of the number of formal levels a player possesses.

 **Tyrra's Claw** - Now provides either a shortsword or longsword phys-rep on the first casting.
 Casting a second time gives you a shortsword (so you could be fighting longsword/shortsword or shortsword/shortsword).
-It can be combined with Etherial Sword.
+It can be combined with Ethereal Sword.

 ### Celestial Cantrips